 First of all, it should be noted that this text says nothing regarding auricular confession or priestly absolution.
 Rather, sinners were simply to bring their guilt offerings (which were temporary coverings for sin) for the priest to make atonement.
 The priests managed the particulars of the Mosaic system.
 They supervised faithfulness to the Law.
 The priests presented gifts and animal sacrifices according to God's commandments.

 In offering up sacrifices for the sins of people, priests were to announce the means by which God chose for forgiveness.
-They were only doing as God instructed them.
+They were only doing as God had instructed them.
 This is similar to how Christians under the New Covenant clearly communicate the gospel and proclaim the way that God has chosen to offer forgiveness for our sins (1 Peter 2:5-9).
 The sacrificial system of the Old Covenant pointed to the once for all sacrifice of Jesus Christ.
 Besides, it is not as though Roman Catholics bring bloody animal sacrifices each time that they go to the confessional.